Kim Su-gyeom

 Kim Su-gyeom (born December 3, 2001) is a South Korean actor.
 He made his debut as an actor in 2020.
 He is well known for his roles in Weak Hero Class 1 (2022) and Duty After School (2023).

+Early life

+Kim graduated from the Fashion Model Department at Hanlim Multi Art School.
+He studied in the Department of Acting at Seoul Institute of the Arts.